▶ Skip to episodes

 So it will be about the Atari VCS — the first one, AKA 2600, as we have now to specify.
 Because, aspiring to the high art of “racing the beam” is something every programmer should try at least once in a lifetime.
 DASM is set up already…

 What project?
 Now, implementing a windowed operating system for an 8-bit system which has only 128 bytes of RAM (including the processor stack) may be some fun, but there's also no keyboard (actually, there's the Spectravideo CompuMate Keyboard), so it will probably be about even some more fun, as in a video game.
 A classic one.
-By this, I do mean, a really classic one, but none which is already known in some sort or another, something we will come up on our own.
-First, I was thinking about something featuring a flying saucer and alien abduction, because abducting cows is fun, for sure (assumedly it's a favorite hobby, all those reported aliens can't be wrong), but then I found out about Cosmic Ark and you probably can't to better than that.
+By this, I do mean, a really classic one, but none which is already known in some sort or another, something we will come up with on our own.
+First, I was thinking about something featuring a flying saucer and alien abduction, because abducting cows is fun, for sure (assumedly it's a favorite hobby, all those reported aliens can't be wrong), but then I found out about Cosmic Ark and you probably can't do better than that.
 So we'll probably do with something less fancy, but in more classic style, still in the comfort zone of the VCS, thus lending itself a bit better to a side project to be accomplished in a limited time frame. — Spoilers ahead: It'll be all about Refraction™!